Last Updated on October 24, 2022

 See more: Free Photography E-Books

-Check the camera for any damages because no one knows if it is good from inside.
-You should always look for something unusual such as glue or any unusual kinds of stuff.
+Check the camera for any damage because no one knows if it is good from the inside.
+You should always look for something unusual such as glue or any unusual kind of stuff.

 Check the batteries

-Check the batteries how big the battery is?
+Check the batteries; how big is the battery?
 How long can the battery survive?
 Is it good?
-Are those battery official ones or replaced ones.
+Are those batteries official ones or replaced ones.

 Check the camera lens and body for any kind of scratches